acoppes/acoppes/site/_drafts/test-draft.markdown

 }
 ```

-Even though it doesn't look back, there is an issue, now entities without ComponentC are not being updated while they previously were.
-If we know all of those entities have all the components might not be an issue, for now, but it normally becomes an issue at some point.
-To improve that we can separate in 3 systems.
+Even though it doesn't look bad, there is an issue.
+If you noticed, we now need to access the new data from ComponentC so now entities without that component are not being updated while they previously were.

+If we know all of those entities have all the components then it might not be an issue, at least not for now, but it normally becomes an issue at some point.

+Another option could've been to add more data to ComponentA and ComponentB but it is also an issue if for example is not related to those components.

+To improve that we can separate in 3 systems, like this:

 ```csharp
 foreach (e in set(ComponentA, ComponentB)) {